-One of the best rewards programs out there is the Starwood Preferred Guest (SPG) Credit Card from American Express.
-The details aren’t important now, but consider this a reminder for when you start.
+One of the best rewards programs out there is the Marriott Bonvoy Credit Card from American Express.
+Consider this a reminder for when you start.

 You can expect that for every “consulting year”, you’ll rack up enough points to cover several weeks of personal vacations.
 You’ll also get elite status with major points programs, which entitle you to additional free room upgrades, flight upgrades, and priority access.

 6. Office events – from happy hours to training offsites